MicrosoftDocs/cpp-docs/docs/mfc/reference/colemessagefilter-class.md

  *nBusyReply*
  A value from the `SERVERCALL` enumeration, which is defined in COMPOBJ.H.
 It can have any one of the following values:

-- **SERVERCALL_ISHANDLED** The application can accept calls but may fail in processing a particular call.
+- SERVERCALL_ISHANDLED The application can accept calls but may fail in processing a particular call.

-- **SERVERCALL_REJECTED** The application probably will never be able to process a call.
+- SERVERCALL_REJECTED The application probably will never be able to process a call.

-- **SERVERCALL_RETRYLATER** The application is temporarily in a state in which it cannot process a call.
+- SERVERCALL_RETRYLATER The application is temporarily in a state in which it cannot process a call.

 ### Remarks
  The [BeginBusyState](#beginbusystate) and [EndBusyState](#endbusystate) functions control the application's busy state.

  When an application has been made busy with a call to `BeginBusyState`, it responds to calls from the OLE system DLLs with a value determined by the last setting of `SetBusyReply`.
 The calling application uses this busy reply to determine what action to take.

- By default, the busy reply is **SERVERCALL_RETRYLATER**.
+ By default, the busy reply is SERVERCALL_RETRYLATER.
 This reply causes the calling application to retry the call as soon as possible.

 ##  <a name="setmessagependingdelay"></a>  COleMessageFilter::SetMessagePendingDelay
  Determines how long the calling application waits for a response from the called application before taking further action.